 Ans.
 The “hash” is one of a bash shell’s built-in commands.
 It makes use of a hash table to keep the list of pathnames for the commands executed in the shell.
 Whenever you run any command, the shell starts searching for it in the variable $PATH.

 However, if the command is present in the hash table, then the Shell picks it from there for execution.
 The hash table stores all the entrances of each command used so far in that shell.

-You can delete a particular command from a hash table using -d option, and -r option to reset the complete hash table.
+You can delete a particular command from a hash table using the -d option, and the -r option to reset the complete hash table.

 Ans.
-It serves as an alternate to the action of minimizing and maximizing of different windows that need focus on the current desktop.
+It serves as an alternative to the action of minimizing and maximizing different windows that need to focus on the current desktop.
 Every desktop that uses this feature behaves like a clean slate where you can open one or more programs.

 It is simple to shuffle between virtual desktops keeping the programs intact in each one of them.
 Rather than, minimizing/restoring these programs again and again while focusing on them.